 - Be alert.
 Although you’re there to be interviewed, you need to be able to show that you are able to listen to information and instructions.

 - Make eye contact with the speaker, whether it is the interviewer or another candidate.

-- Take a note pad and a pen, and take notes, if appropriate.
+- Take a notepad and a pen, and take notes, if appropriate.

-- Don’t interrupt while someone is speaking, and don’t speak over anyone.
+- Don’t interrupt while someone is speaking and don’t speak over anyone.

+Asking questions during an interview is not always an easy task.
 You will stand out if you ask appropriate questions at the appropriate time.
 Here are some tips to asking questions:

 - Have your list of questions prepared before you go.
 If they are asked by someone else, don’t ask the same question.

 - Only ask questions if the interviewer invites you to.

 - Don’t interrupt the speaker.
 Only ask a question if the speaker invites you to.

 As much as you may desire a job, there is no guarantee that you will get it.
 But being prepared, listening, asking thoughtful questions and displaying a good attitude will all help you stand out in a group interview.

 Like this article?
 Get more delivered directly into your inbox!
 Sign up for our newsletter here: